 In a fasting state, our nutrients are broken down by different processes, but they are all metabolized the same way.
 They are all broken down into acetyl-CoA, which is an important part of creating ATP (an energy molecule) in the Kreb’s Cycle.

-- The liver begins production of ketones which enter the blood steam, and the brain and muscles begin to use them as fuel through oxidization.
+- The liver begins production of ketones which enter the bloodstream, and the brain and muscles start to use them as fuel through oxidization.

 How does this all relate back to the keto diet?
 With the lack of glucose in our systems, our body is essentially mimicking a starved state.
 The liver creates more ketones to use as energy, as there is less glucose available – so we are using more of our fats as energy.

 Protein is vitally important in a ketogenic diet, but it’s also a tricky nutrient.
 If we don’t eat enough protein, we lose muscle mass.
-You might be thinking “well I can just eat all the meat I can to overdose on the stuff”.
-Well, that would be pretty delightful, but the massive amounts of proteins would raise the glucose levels in our blood steam.
+You might be thinking “well I can just eat all the meat I can to overdose on the stuff.”
+Well, that would be pretty delightful, but the massive amounts of proteins would raise the glucose levels in our bloodstream.

 As you saw, protein is 46% ketogenic and 54% anti-ketogenic, meaning that too much of the stuff will knock us out of ketosis.
 We have to fall between narrow ranges in our protein intake: enough to not lose muscle mass, but not too much to knock us out of ketosis.